Jenna Ortega's Hair Routine Occasionally Involves Washing Out Fake Blood

 Jenna Ortega — the actor most recently starring in the anticipated 1970s-era slasher film, X, as well as The Fallout, a tragically thought-provoking story told in tandem with Maddie Ziegler — is primed to be the horror genre’s go-to scream queen.
-With her upcoming leading role in Wednesday, a limited series à la Netflix centered around the eldest Addams Family sister, she is the third actor to ever portray the beloved character (and many are eagerly awaiting the release, promised to drop later this year).
+With a leading role in Wednesday, a limited series à la Netflix centered around the eldest Addams Family sister, she is among a handful of illustrious actors who have portrayed the beloved character (shoutout to Christina Ricci).

-And while the 19 year-old Gen Z muse and Neutrogena ambassador has her feet firmly planted in the world of film and television, she openly admits to me that she’s still figuring it out when it comes to her self-care and wellness routines ...
-Though that being said, the California-born Latina does have some tried and true tips when it comes to her hair care — and her healthy, espresso-brunette tresses are a sure testament to that statement.
+And while the 20 year-old Gen Z muse and Neutrogena ambassador has her feet firmly planted in the world of film and television, she openly admits to me that she’s still figuring it out when it comes to her self-care and wellness routines.
+That being said, the California-born Latina does have some tried and true tips when it comes to her hair care — and her healthy, espresso-brunette tresses are a sure testament to that statement.

 Looking radiant and bright-eyed (even on Zoom), I chatted with Ortega about her hair care secrets, approach to beauty, and current wellness routine.